christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 images.
 The new shop will host these works and make others available in the future.

-The business of selling photographs is a complex calculus of edition sizes, paper stock, framing materials, and logistics costs.
+The business of selling photographs is a commercial calculus of edition sizes, paper stock, framing materials, and logistics costs.
 I've simplified the equation by producing just *one* edition of each work in a physical and digital format.